elkholyaa/ghodo-school-admin/docs/ghodo-school-srs.md

         - Test that both admin and staff users can access the dashboard.
         - Test that the dashboard displays role-appropriate data (admin sees all user counts, staff sees only their own request counts).
         - Create test data for users, maintenance requests, and material requests to verify correct counts are displayed.
+        - Use the `RefreshDatabase` trait to ensure each test starts with a clean test database state.
-        - Use the `RefreshDatabase` trait and set up test data in the setUp method.
+        - Set up test data in the test methods or setUp method using factories or model creation.
+        - **Important:** All test data should be created in the isolated test database, preventing any impact on development data.
         - Could you suggest any alternative or more standard Laravel practices for this specific task/code block, and explain why they might be better?
         🧑‍💻 **Developer Check:**
         - Run `php artisan test tests/Feature/DashboardTest.php`.
         - Ensure all tests pass, verifying that different roles see appropriate data on the dashboard.
+        - Verify that test execution doesn't affect your development database or existing development user accounts.
         **Status:** ✅ Completed - Comprehensive test suite created including Feature, Unit, and Model tests with proper test database isolation.

 **Authentication Route Fixes:**